Just like you and me,

 Take home messages:

-- Heat stress not only reduces feed intake, it also impacts gut health
+- Heat stress not only reduces feed intake, it also impacts gut resilience

-- PFAs allow poultry producers to feed a more concentrated diet and simultaneously improving gut health
+- PFAs allow poultry producers to feed a more concentrated diet and simultaneously maintaining gut resilience

 References available upon request